wilbcn/HomeLab/Active-Directory-Setup/README.md

 This section provides a step-by-step breakdown of the Active Directory setup, including configuration details, logical explanations, and supporting screenshots to illustrate each step.

 ### 1. Configure, Mount, and boot Windows Server 2019
 1. Click new in VirtualBox to add a new virtual machine.
-I named this Domain Controller, and set the appropriate memory and dedicated cpu.
+I named this Domain Controller, and set the appropriate memory and dedicated CPU cores.
 2. Referring to our network architecture, our DC needs two NICS (internet/internal).
 I set adapter one to NAT, and adapter two to internal network.

 ![image](https://github.com/user-attachments/assets/e43637d9-7453-449d-8183-b00e8460b7c7)

-3. I then mounted the microsoft server iso, and booted up the VM.
+3. I then mounted the Microsoft Server ISO, and booted up the VM.

 ![image](https://github.com/user-attachments/assets/9ccfe474-4411-42f2-a4ed-3e99b9dab2da)